tejpalvirk/quantitativeresearch/README.md

 ### Recording Session Results
 ```
 I've just finished analyzing data for my Climate Impact Study.
 I ran three new regression models to test the relationship between temperature and crop yield, created two visualizations of the correlation patterns, and confirmed our hypothesis about rainfall effects.
+I've marked the temperature analysis as complete and assigned high priority to the regional variation analysis.
 The model performance improved by 15% after controlling for regional variations.
 ```

 ### Managing Research Knowledge
 ```
 Create a new variable called "Annual Precipitation" that's part of the "Climate Measures" dataset with observations noting it's normally distributed with a mean of 34.5 inches.
+Set its status to active and make it precede the "Crop Yield Analysis" process.
 ```

 ```
-Add an observation to the "Regression Model 3" that it explains 78% of the variance in crop yield when controlling for soil quality.
+Update the status of the "Data Cleaning" process to "completed" and add an observation that all outliers have been properly handled.
 ```

 ## Usage